Be Patient. Order in process.

 Kerf door jamb weather stripping is among the most reliable you'll find for your interior and exterior doors.
 When the door closes against the weatherstrip-containing kerf, it seals shut against the door frame.
 This allows your home to keep heating and cooling costs down and can prevent pests from entering.

 Additionally, some door jambs that don't have ample weatherstripping in place might already be rotting from moisture.
 In some cases, cutting a kerf into the door jamb and adding a weather strip into the kerf can be a temporary fix to prevent further weather damage.
-Contact a professional if you're unsure about whether your door jamb is sturdy enough to do this with or whether it would benefit from a replacement.
+Contact a professional if you're unsure about whether your door jamb is sturdy enough to do this with or whether it would benefit from a replacement to seal the door for winter.

 7. Allows for a 180-Degree Swing